msubedee/Getting_Cleaning_Data_Course_Project/CodeBook.md

 This code book describes the variables, data, and any transformations or work that is performed to clean up the data.

 The R script "run_analysis.R" basically consists of 6 sections.
 * Section 1: This section is for the initial preparation before any analysis is done.
-This section downloads and loads required R packages, downloads the data zip file from the web, and unzip the data zip file.
+  * This section downloads and loads required R packages, downloads the data zip file from the web, and unzip the data zip file.
-* Section 2:
+* Section 2: This section merges the training and the test sets to create one data set.
+  * This section reads the 'test' and 'train' data,  concatenates 'x', 'y' and 'subject' data tables to create new data set, and merges columns to have training and test data sets together as 'all_data'.
+* Section 3: This section extracts only the measurements on the mean and standard deviation for each measurement.
+  * This section sets the name of last two variables in 'all_data', gets only columns with 'mean()' and 'std()' in their names, and defines columns for extracting the subset of 'all_data' based on the the selected columns.

 ## <h2> tag